 The NGDC now has the ability to issue a digital object identifier (DOI) for any datasets it holds that meet certain rigorous management criteria.
 This is a result of collaboration between the NERC/UKRI data centres, the British Library and DataCite.

 A DOI allows scientists to cite datasets in the same manner as a scientific journal article, enabling credit to be assigned to the dataset creators and ensuring the discoverability, permanence and stability of the dataset.
 This recognises the value of the data and the effort that has gone into its creation, capture and effective management.
 DOIs allow formal publication of the dataset in data journals.

 Datasets must be fully ingested into the data centre before a DOI can be minted.
-In exceptional cases, a DOI can be reserved for minting later (for example when a DOI is required for a dataset that forms the basis of a journal publication).
 Legacy datasets that have already been ingested into a data centre may also be assigned DOIs.